arthur-hav/blog/content/posts/green-it.md

 # Misconceptions around green IT

-## Latest model efficiency compensates for replamement
+## Latest model efficiency compensates for replacement

 This is trivially wrong based on the above facts.
 Even 10 years ago, e-devices were for most part energetically sober.
 However, their manufacturing and disposal are polluting processes.
 Besides, unlike it could be the case for a car, having more efficiency at hand does not necessarily result in less consumption.
 If anything, more powerful model create new uses, creating more consumption.